ManrajPatel/ManrajPatel/README.md

 	- `JWTBearer authentication` and role-based authorization.
 (Custom middleware and attribute implementation to customize authentication and authorization process)
 	- Centralized error handling using `custom middleware`.
 	- `Entity framework core` with MS SQL database.
 (Both `Db-first` and `code-first` approaches)
+   	- Logging and monitoring using Serilog and Seq
+   	- Mediator Pattern: In-process communication using MediatR
+   	- Inter-process communication using RabbitMQ
+   	- Handon knowledge of Duende Identity Server

 - `Frontend`: Angular
 	- Use `ngx-bootstrap`, `angular material` components